 Weathersfield Trail to Mount Ascutney is a 5.2 mile moderately trafficked out and back trail located near Perkinsville, VT that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from January until January.
+The trail offers a number of activity options and is accessible from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash